12004727uhi/12004727_DataAnalytics/README.md

-# Data Analytics on the Web
+# Data Analytics on The Web - Project Materials

-## Assignment Data
-This repository hosts datasets obtained from Google BigQuery and those generated during data science using R.
+This repository hosts materials used for and produced by a data analytics project.

+The project was produced for assignments 1 & 2 of a Data Analytics module of an MSc in Web Technologies.

+The programme is run by the University of Highlands & Islands (UHI).